vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/nebula-comm-release-note.md

 - Fix the bug that some expired data is not recycled at the bottom level. [#5447](https://github.com/vesoft-inc/nebula/pull/5447) [#5622](https://github.com/vesoft-inc/nebula/pull/5622)
 - Fix the bug that adding a path variable in the `MATCH` statement causes the `all()` function push-down optimization to fail. [#5631](https://github.com/vesoft-inc/nebula/pull/5631)
 - Fix the bug in the `MATCH` statement that returns incorrect results when querying the self-loop by the shortest path. [#5636](https://github.com/vesoft-inc/nebula/pull/5636)
-- Fix the bug where deleting edges by pipe causes the Graph service to crash. [#5645](https://github.com/vesoft-inc/nebula/pull/5645)
+- Fix the bug that deleting edges by pipe causes the Graph service to crash. [#5645](https://github.com/vesoft-inc/nebula/pull/5645)
 - Fix the bug in the `MATCH` statement that returns missing properties of edges when matching multiple hops. [#5646](https://github.com/vesoft-inc/nebula/pull/5646)

 ## Legacy versions